jimmieliu/calibrated_and_intent-aware_recommendation/README.md

-# calibrated_recommendation
+# calibrated and intent-aware recommendation
-Implementation of CR_s of Recsys 2019 accepted paper: A Comparison of Calibrated and Intent-Aware Recommendations
+Implementation of CR_s of the Recsys 2019 accepted paper: A Comparison of Calibrated and Intent-Aware Recommendations